History of the Jews in Ukraine: Ukrainian People's Republic

 After the establishment of the Ukrainian People's Republic (UPR, 1917–1921) in the aftermath of the February Revolution, Yiddish was recognized as one of its official languages, while all government institutions had Jewish members.
 A Ministry for Jewish Affairs was established (Ukraine was the first modern state to do so) and rights of Jewish culture were guaranteed.
+On 8 January 1918 Ukrainian Central Council adopted a law providing Jews and other national minorities with national personal autonomy.
 During that time many Yiddish schools functioned in Ukraine, initially supported by the Vice-Secretariat for Jewish Affairs, and later by the Ministry for Jewish Affairs.
 The establishment of Kultur Lige in 1918 made Kyiv a centre of Jewish culture.
+A chair of Jewish history and literature was opened at the newly established Kamianets-Podilskyi University.

-However, Jewish deputies abstained or voted against the Tsentralna Rada's Fourth Universal of 25 January 1918 which was aimed at breaking ties with Bolshevik Russia and proclaiming a sovereign Ukrainian state, since all Jewish parties were strongly against Ukrainian independence.
+Among the prominent Ukrainian Jewish statesmen of this period were Moisei Rafes, Pinkhas Krasny, Abram Revutsky, Moishe Zilberfarb, and many others. (see General Secretariat of Ukraine) The autonomy of Ukraine was openly greeted by Volodymyr Zhabotinsky, himself a native of Ukraine.
+In total, deputies from Jewish parties had 35 seats in Ukraine's legislative organs, and some of them served as part of the Ukrainian diplomatic corps.
+However, very few Jews were present in Ukrainian political parties, and the general part of the Jewish community in Ukraine tended to support Russian unity, while others sympathized with the Bolsheviks.
+As a result, most Jewish deputies abstained or voted against the Tsentralna Rada's Fourth Universal of 25 January 1918 which was aimed at breaking ties with Bolshevik Russia and proclaiming a sovereign Ukrainian state, since all Jewish parties were strongly against Ukrainian independence.

 During the ensuing Russian Civil War, an estimated 70,000 to 250,000 Jewish civilians were killed in atrocities throughout the former Russian Empire.
 In modern Ukraine an estimated 31,071 died in 1918–1920.
 Other estimates give the number of civilian Jews killed during the period as 35,000 to 50,000.
 Archives declassified after 1991 provide evidence of a higher number; in the period from 1918 to 1921, "according to incomplete data, at least 100,000 Jews were killed in Ukraine in the pogroms."
 The Ukrainian People's Republic did issue orders condemning pogroms and attempted to investigate them, but it lacked authority to stop the violence.
 In the last months of its existence the state lacked any power to create social stability.

-Among the prominent Ukrainian Jewish statesmen of this period were Moisei Rafes, Pinkhas Krasny, Abram Revutsky, Moishe Zilberfarb, and many others. (see General Secretariat of Ukraine) The autonomy of Ukraine was openly greeted by Volodymyr Zhabotinsky, himself a native of Ukraine.

 Between April and December 1918 the Ukrainian People's Republic was non-existent and overthrown by the Ukrainian State of Pavlo Skoropadsky, who ended the experiment in Jewish autonomy.
+There was one Jewish member serving in the Ukrainian government under Skoropadsky.